sreejith-ms/BechmarkExperiment/README.md

-# BechmarkExperiments
+# BechmarkExperiment
-Bechmark experiments using BenchmarkDotNet.
+Bechmark experiment using BenchmarkDotNet.